pierrebedu/STATISTICS/README.md

 # STATISTICS
-personnal notes.
 Statistical main laws (illustrations)/ main statistical tests.

-NO CLEAN CODE.

-DO NOT READ

-for personnal purposes
+NO CLEAN CODE. in french, for personnal purposes => ////////DO NOT READ//////////////

 I/ one sample statistical tests :
 - shapiro normality test